istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 Common response flags are:

 - `NR`: No route configured, check your `DestinationRule` or `VirtualService`.
-- `UO`: Upstream overflow with circuit breaking, check your circuit breaker config in `DestinationRule`.
+- `UO`: Upstream overflow with circuit breaking, check your circuit breaker configuration in `DestinationRule`.
-- `UF`: Failed to connect to upstream, if you're using Istio authentication, check your mTLS config too.
+- `UF`: Failed to connect to upstream, if you're using Istio authentication, check your mutual TLS configuration too.

 The request is rejected by Mixer if you see `UAEX` response flag and Mixer policy status is not `-`.

 Common policy mixer statuses are:

 - `UNAVAILABLE`: Envoy cannot connect to Mixer and the policy is configured to fail close.
-- `UNAUTHENTICATED`: The request is rejected by Mixer authenticaiton.
+- `UNAUTHENTICATED`: The request is rejected by Mixer authentication.
 - `PERMISSION_DENIED`: The request is rejected by Mixer authorization.
 - `RESOURCE_EXHAUSTED`: The request is rejected by Mixer quota.
 - `INTERNAL`: The request is rejected due to Mixer internal error.